grokify/ringcentral-permahooks/README.md

 * Run locally: only the `main.go` file is necessary as shown below.
 * Lambda: TBD, will use [aws/aws-lambda-go](https://github.com/aws/aws-lambda-go) like [Chathooks](https://github.com/grokify/chathooks)
-* Heroku: TBD, investigating best way to vendor deps for Heroku.

 See more information about creating RingCentral webhooks here: